learnk8s/learnk8s.io/src/terraformAks/content.md

 Before you can plan and apply the changes, you should run `terraform init` one more time.

-The command downloads and links the local module.
+The command downloads and initialises the local module.

 Running `terraform plan` and `terraform apply` should create two clusters now.